Publish a .NET Application

-This article describes how to deploy a .NET Core application.
-The following deployment types are available:
+This article describes how to deploy a .NET application.
+The following deployment modes are available:

-See the .NET Core application deployment topic for more information on application deployment types.
+See the following topic for more information on application deployment modes: .NET Application Publishing Overview.

 Deploy with CLI Tools

-Use the dotnet publish command to publish a .NET Core application from the command line.
+Use the dotnet publish command to publish a .NET application from the command line.

-# Framework-dependent executable dotnet publish -c Release # Self-contained deployment dotnet publish -c Release -r <RID> --self-contained true
+# Framework-dependent deployment # for the current platform dotnet publish -c Release # Framework-dependent deployment # for a specific platform dotnet publish -c Release -r <RID> --self-contained false # Self-contained deployment dotnet publish -c Release -r <RID> --self-contained true

 Deploy with Visual Studio

-In the invoked dialog, select Folder as a publish target, enter a path to the target folder and click Create Profile.
+In the invoked dialog, select Folder as the publish target and click Next.

-Click Publish to publish your application to the target folder.
+Click Publish to publish your application to the selected folder.

-You can pack your application and its dependencies (including the .NET Core 3 runtime) into a single executable as described below.
+You can pack your application and its dependencies (including the .NET runtime) into a single executable as described below.